ppy/osu-wiki/wiki/Help_Center/en.md

 Most of time, you'll be allowed to access and alter your user page again, but users who abuse this amnesty may find themselves unable to edit their userpage at all, so be careful!

-If at any point you are in doubt as to whether something is appropriate for a userpage, you may message any of the members of the [Global Moderation Team](/wiki/People/Global Moderation Team) with what you plan to put up and they'll let you know if it's okay.
+If at any point you are in doubt as to whether something is appropriate for a userpage, you may message any of the members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) with what you plan to put up and they'll let you know if it's okay.

 ### Can I completely block another user from contacting me?

 **Yes, absolutely.**

-In the event that another user on the game is harassing you via private messages either on the forums or osu! itself, there are a few steps that you can take yourself to filter out their messages.
+In the event that another user is harassing you via private messages either on the forums or via the game client itself, there are a few steps that you can take yourself to filter out their messages.

-#### Block a user from contacting you in-game
+#### Blocking a user from contacting you in-game

 **To block a user from sending you messages in-game, simply add them to your ignore list.**

 1. Click the Options menu button in-game
 2. Type 'ignore' to filter the options listing to the "Chat Ignore List" section.
-3. Add the offending user's username to the list, separating each new user with a space, and replacing any spaces in their name with underscores (The Gatekeeper becomes The_Gatekeeper for example).
+3. Add the offending user's username to the list, separating each new user with a space, and replacing any spaces in their name with underscores (A user called _The Gatekeeper_ becomes _The\_Gatekeeper_ for example).
 4. You're done!

-You'll no longer see public chat messages from any users added onto that list, nor receive private messages from them.
+You'll no longer see public chat messages from any users on that list, or receive private messages from them.

-#### Block all non-friends from sending private messages in-game
+#### Blocking all non-friends from sending private messages in-game

-If you wish to prevent anyone not on your friendslist from sending you private messages, follow the following steps. **Please note: moderators are not affected by this functionality and may always PM you regardless.**
+If you wish to prevent anyone not on your friendslist from sending you private messages, follow the following steps. **Please note: moderators are not affected by this functionality and can always PM you.
+If you feel a moderator is harassing you in spite of this, you should contact [our support team](mailto://support@ppy.sh).**

-1. Click the Options menu button in-game
+1. Click the `Options` menu button in-game or hit `Control` + O on your keyboard
 2. Type "block" to filter the options listing to the "In-game Chat" section.
 3. Toggle the setting on by clicking it.
 4. You're done!
 Users who are not on your friendslist (/addfriend "user") can no longer contact you.